-*Rocky Mountain National Park lists that Bear Lake Trail is wheelchair accessible, however in researching this fact, I found several reviews from people who took to this trail in wheelchairs and noted that parts of the trail were too narrow to navigate.
+*Rocky Mountain National Park lists that Bear Lake Trail is wheelchair accessible, however that’s really up for debate.
+There are several reviews from people who took to this trail in wheelchairs and noted that parts of the trail were too narrow to navigate.

 Dream Lake is one of those lakes on the path towards Emerald Lake, shooting out from the Bear Lake trailhead.
 Out of all the lakes in Rocky Mountain National Park, Dream Lake is one of my favorites.

 Once arriving, you’re rewarded with a view of tall craggy mountains at the other end of the lake.
 The view looking long-ways across the lake up at the mountains is simply incredible.